GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

 ------------------------------

 A homogeneous and isotropic domain with one solid material is assumed, and its mechanical properties and associated fluid rheology are specified in the **Constitutive** section.
-We use the constitutive parameters specified in `(Bai, 2005) http://gclx.xml-journal.net/en/article/id/3369`__.
+We use the constitutive parameters specified in `(Bai, 2005) <http://gclx.xml-journal.net/en/article/id/3369>`__ listed in the following table.

 +------------------+-------------------------+------------------+--------------------+
 | Symbol           | Parameter               | Unit             | Value              |